 When all we hear are bad news and our own personal life isn’t so good either, it’s difficult to remain positive.
 Negativity can affect our mindset and moods without us being aware of it and can seep in unnoticed in almost every aspect of our fragile lives.
 Before we know it, our happy meter has dropped down.

-So, here are three simple tips to remain positive in the midst of negativity that inevitably happens at some point in our lives.
+So, here are five simple tips to remain positive in the midst of negativity that inevitably happens at some point in our lives.

 Remain positive by remembering the good things that matter most in your life.